 - Repayment proposal

-- Our staff have years of experience working with the tax office of HMRC and utilise the strong relationships built over time.
-An experienced consultant will negotiate a structured repayment plan on your business’ behalf.
-It demonstrates to HMRC that you fully intend on repaying your debt.
-The intended repayment period will be outlined, as will the suggested repayment amounts and intervals.
+- Our staff have years of experience working with HMRC and utilise the strong relationships built over time.
+An experienced consultant will negotiate a structured repayment plan on behalf of your business.
+It demonstrates to HMRC that you fully intend repaying your debt.
+The proposed repayment plan will outline the suggested repayment amounts and term requested.

 - Arrangement starts

 - If HMRC accepts the proposal, the Time to Pay arrangement will commence.
-Payments will start to be made by your business to HMRC on the agreed intervals over the agreed time period.
 The Time to Pay arrangement will conclude once all repayments have been made.
 Additionally, any interest will have been paid and tax returns submitted.

 Is a Time to Pay arrangement right for me?

-A Time to Pay arrangement is ideal for any type of business, be it a sole trader, partnership or limited company.
+A Time to Pay arrangement is ideal for any type of business – a sole trader, partnership or limited company.
 It is useful for businesses where tax arrears have accrued during a cash flow shortage.
 This may be as a result of a bad debt or an unexpected expenditure.
 As a consequence of this cash shortage, NI contributions/ VAT or PAYE arrears may have accrued with HMRC.
 However, if the business has reasonable prospects of returning to financial stability, HMRC will usually accept a Time to Pay proposal.
-This assumes they feel they will receive their money owing in full within the time period.
 It will also assist with the proposal if the submitting of tax returns have been on time and paperwork is up to date.

 What if HMRC refuse to accept my proposal?

 HMRC may refuse to accept a Time to Pay arrangement.
-Factors which may work against you could include:
+Factors which could work against you could include:

 - Tax returns being late or overdue

 - The debt has not arisen due to short term financial difficulty